fh-erfurt/WS22_AurumBanking/README.md

 6. Transaction Details/Transaktionsdetails

-In this view the user can see the transaction list by clicking on the value site of the textfield from the recyclerview.
+In this view the user can see the transaction detail by clicking on the value site of the textfield from the recyclerview.
 The app will guide the user to the detail view.
 This will be shown in the following images.

 ![alt text](docs/AppGuideImages/detail_view_1.png)

 ![alt text](docs/AppGuideImages/dezail_view_2.png)

+By clicking on the "back"-button of the smartphone.
+The user can get back to the deposit view.

 7. Support